yoichio/public-documents/selectionapiforshadow.md

 </script>
 ```
 ![image](resources/tiny-select.png)
-The web author wants selected range to boldize.
+The Shadow web author wants selected range to boldize.

 ### Proposition
 In this case, the Shadow author should be get selected Range inside Shadow.